March 29th, 2025

 Like the tummy tuck, a thigh lift can help remove excess skin and stretch marks on the thigh.
 The process is largely the same, with incisions being made, excess skin removed, and the remaining skin drawn tight.

 Like the tummy tuck, a thigh lift will only remove stretch marks on the sections of skin removed during the procedure.
-However, it is also possible for residual scarring to minimize the following recovery, as the skin has been tightened.
+However, it is also possible for residual scarring to limit recovery, as the skin has been tightened.

 Breast Lift & Augmentation